oneearedrabbit/badger-system-ii/README.md

 ## From

-:wave: The folks at [Census](http://getcensus.com) originally put this together.
+The folks at [Census](http://getcensus.com) originally put this together.
 Have data?
 We'll sync your data warehouse with your CRM and the customer success apps critical to your team.